mohanson/pysol/README.md

 **example/addr.py**

 Calculate the address from a private key.

-Solana's private key is a 32-byte array, which can be represented as a u256 integer.
+Solana's private key is a 32-byte array, selected arbitrarily.
+In general, the private key is not used in isolation instead, it forms a 64-byte keypair together with the public key, which is also a 32-byte array.
+Most solana wallets, such as phantom, import and export private keys in base58-encoded keypair format.

+In this example, we use u256 to represent a 32-byte private key.

 ```sh
 $ python example/addr.py --prikey 0x1